sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 		* 1.0.0-beta-3
 	* **Internal:**
 		* **Improved:**
-			/
-			* TODO The privacy policy link on the registration page now opens in a new window.
+			* The privacy policy link on the registration page now opens in a new window and no longer tells us where you clicked it.
 		* **Changed:**
 			/
 			* TODO The plugin interface is now only loaded in cache when on the Monitor page.
 Saving a lot of resources.